Joedang/dotfiles/chrestomathy.md

 # A little gallery of neat one-liners and helpful reminders
+This is like Stack Exchange, but past-Joe answers the questions of present-Joe.

 ## Get information about CLI tools
 * man -- brief manual pages
-* info -- long-winded and explanations
+* info -- long-winded and explanations, but often just the man page
 * apropos -- man pages with matchning keywords

 ## Get the number of pages in all the PDFs in the CWD: